revolunet/opentablatures/README.md

-# Some ukulele/guitar tabs
+# opentablatures

- - some tablatures for ukulele beginner
+ - some tablatures for ukulele beginners
  - generates static html pages for mobile

 Online at <a href="http://revolunet.github.io/ukulele-tabs">revolunet.github.io/ukulele-tabs</a>